tlevine/tidyness/readme.md

 4. multiple types of observational unit are stored in the same table
 5. a single observational unit is stored in multiple tables

+I try to detect all of these, in order because that's easiest.

 ## References